Introduction to 'When you can't make repayments'

 Chapter 1

-Laura has been working at the local pub for the last year, while she finishes her university course.
+Meet Laura.
+She has been working at the local pub, while she finishes university.

 Recently her hours have been cut down, and she can't afford to make all of her repayments and pay all of her bills.